Daily writing prompt

 Last night I bumped into my old friend Jim at the local watering hole, a successful Indianapolis musician who’s been slugging it out for more than a decade, a frequent Indy In-Tune guest, and one of those “reliable/solid” bands I could plug into almost any bill without derailing the audience’s groove.
 Two moments from our reminiscing stuck with me as perfect fodder for this sacred blog space where I nobly strive to be unhelpful to other writers.

 He brought up the night we first met at an open mic run by our mutual friend, Kolo, and the place where I shamelessly mined for podcast guests.
 It was popular, full of regulars, and boasted several better-than-average acts (which, in open-mic terms, is basically Carnegie Hall).
 On his first night, Jim refused to let his partner sign them up.
 They just sat quietly at a table, watching everyone else.
 Why?
 He wasn’t sure they were even good enough for a local pub’s open mic.
 A pub.
 Open mic.
-The bar was set so low that you tripped over it walking in.
+The bar was set so low that you tripped over it as you walked in.

 Of course, the next week they came back and blew the doors off.
 The lesson?
 I’d somehow missed that self-doubt and imposter syndrome were chewing on most of the artists I interviewed.
 I was an early podcast adopter with exactly two local competitors, and both were friends who claimed to love my show.
 I was in bands, but they were already successful when they brought me in.
 I was just cornstarch to thicken the sound, I wasn’t there to move any needles.